tmcoley/comp163-assignment-4/README.md

             ending = "You are on academic probation."
 else:
     ending = "Final check skipped."
+# AI helped me with the use of GIT
 print(f"\nGame Over! {student_name}, here are your final stats:") print(f"GPA: {current_gpa}")
 print(f"Study Hours: {study_hours}")